mvnpm/locker/README.md

 ## Common issues

-**Maven resolver can't determine which version to use between two version?**
+**Maven resolver can't determine which version to use between two versions?**

 In that case, choose which version to use in you dependency management.